tud-cs/oss-collection/README-template.md

 # TU Dresden - Computer Science: Open Source Projects

-This repository contains functionality to generate a HTML and markdown site of all projects entered in `projects.yaml`.
+This repository contains functionality to generate a HTML and markdown site of all projects entered in `oss-projects.yaml` and computer science groups in `cs-groups.yaml`.

 Run `init_site.py` to generate a static HTML page with an overview of all projects.